I Go Back: Music video

 The music video for the song was directed by Shaun Silva, and produced by Steve Gainer.
 It premiered on CMT on June 12, 2004.
 Featuring members of Chesney's family, church family, and former track team.
 It was filmed at Gibbs High School in Corryton, Tennessee, where Chesney grew up.
 The video had Chesney performing the song at an empty high school gym, as a camera rotates around him, as well as old home footage of Chesney's life, such as his grandmother calling him for dinner, his first crush on the back of his Chevy, his church, and his friend Lance Wilson, who inspired part of the song.
 Scenes of a merry-go-round are also featured, a metaphor for "going back" to a certain time in life.

 Chart performance

-"I Go Back" debuted at number 57 on the U.S. Billboard Hot Country Songs chart for the week of May 1, 2004, at the time his single, "When the Sun Goes Down", was still at Number One.
+"I Go Back" debuted at number 57 on the U.S. Billboard Hot Country Songs chart for the week of May 1, 2004, at the time Chesney's previous single, "When the Sun Goes Down", was still at Number One.